xiaoguo1995/xiaoguo1995.github.io/_supervision/supervision_summary.md

 - [100% Principal Supervision] Chang Yin: 2026 Master Computer Science Thesis

-- [100% Principal Supervision] Kathleen Kiki Huddleston: 2026 Winter Research Project
+- [100% Principal Supervision] Kathleen Kiki Huddleston: 2026 Winter Research Project.
+Fully committed to the planned work, currently working in Power Engineering.
+If you are recruiting and look for a committed person for a well-paid position, please consider her.

-- [100% Principal Supervision] Leo Haonan Liu: 2026 Winter Research Project
+- [100% Principal Supervision] Leo Haonan Liu: 2026 Winter Research Project.
+Problem-sovling mindset with a good communication skill - a man you always will endorse.

 - [100% Principal Supervision] Sho Suzuki: 2026 Winter Research Project, 2027 BEng(Hons)/MEng Thesis Placement